sgjcyp/cap_stone/README.md

   - Some of the sparse outliers were breaking the model performance.
   - Excluded the luxury listings, Model is limited to common listings

+### Results :

+The primary dataset was little complicated to analyze since the latent features are plenty based on the 96 primary features.
+The initial models did not perform well but gave an inherent signature to help identify the outliers that could be imputed with no signal loss.
+The resulting models with some tuning performed impressively resulting in an average prediction error of 10% or $15.

 ### Tech used:
 Python, Pandas, Numpy, Matplotlib, statsmodels, Scikit-learn, Feature Engg, Modelling, Regression, gmaps